Improving the Transferability of Adversarial Attacks on Face Recognition with Diverse Parameters Augmentation: Experiments

 \subsection{Comparison Studies}

 \textbf{DPA achieves the best black-box attack results on both normally trained and adversarial robust models.} To verify the effectiveness of our proposed attack method, we craft the adversarial examples on the LFW and CelebA-HQ dataset.
-The black-box performance with IRSE50, FaceNet, MobileFace, and IR152 as the surrogate models on the LFW dataset are demonstrated in \cref{tab:compare_lfw_s}, \cref{tab:compare_lfw_f}, \cref{tab:compare_lfw_m}, and \cref{tab:compare_lfw_i}, respectively.
+The black-box performance with MobileFace as the surrogate models on the LFW dataset are demonstrated in \cref{tab:compare_lfw_m}.
 Some of the adversarial examples are demonstrated in \cref{fig:ax_show}.
-The results on the CelebA-HQ dataset are \textit{in the supplementary}.
-These results demonstrate that our proposing method consistently outperforms the baseline attack, thereby highlighting its effectiveness in improving the transferability of adversarial examples.
+More experimental results on the LFW dataset, as well as those on the CelebA-HQ dataset, are provided \textit{in the supplementary}.
+These results demonstrate that our proposing method consistently outperforms the baseline attack, thereby highlighting its effectiveness in improving the transferability of adversarial face examples.

 \textbf{DPA achieves superior black-box performance under JPEG compression.} JPEG compression is a widely adopted method for image compression during transmission, and it also serves as a defense mechanism against adversarial examples.
 To evaluate the effectiveness of our proposed attack under JPEG compression, we employ MobileFace as the surrogate model and IRSE50 as the victim model.
 We assess the attack performance on the LFW and CelebA-HQ datasets, with the results presented in \cref{fig:jpeg_compress_study}.
 These results indicate that our proposed attack method consistently outperforms the baseline attack methods across varying levels of JPEG compression, thereby underscoring the robustness of our proposed attack method under such conditions.